1197chandu/interview_questions/.vscode/synechron.md

 5. What are the different type of code covarages?
 6. What is the difference between Flex and Grid
 7. What are the middlewares in react?
+8. Local storage, session storage and cookies?
+How much data can we store in each of them?